 Yes, natural blondes can use color-depositing shampoo.
 Unlike very dark hair or lighter shades of brown, natural blondes will likely get the most out of this product.
 Because blonde hair is already pale in color, the changes will be more dramatic, and they can go several shades darker by adding additional pigment.

-Natural blondes are one of the few groups that can use color-depositing shampoo to achieve unnatural hues, like pinks and blues.
+Natural blondes are among the few groups that can use color-depositing shampoo to achieve unnatural hues, like pinks and blues.
 These will be more striking on their hair than darker shades, where the color can get lost against the hair’s natural shade.

 So, Can You Use Color Shampoo On Uncolored Hair?